Green iguana: United States

 Due to a combination of events, the green iguana is considered an invasive species in South Florida, and is found along the east coast, as well as the Gulf Coast, of Florida from Key West to Pinellas County.
 The original small populations in the Florida Keys were stowaways on ships carrying fruit from South America.
 Over the years, other iguanas were introduced into the wild, mostly originating through the pet trade.
 Some escaped and some were intentionally released by their owners; these iguanas survived and then thrived in their new habitat.
 They commonly hide in the attics of houses and on beaches.
 They often destroy gardens and landscaping.
 They seem to be fond of eating a native endangered plant, Cordia globosa, and feeding on nickernut (Caesalpinia) a primary food plant of the endangered Miami blue butterfly (Cyclargus thomasi bethunebakeri); additionally on Marco Island, green iguanas have been observed using the burrows of the Florida burrowing owl (Athene cunicularia floridana), a species of special concern, all of which can make them more of a serious threat to Florida's ecosystem than originally believed.
 Currently, the damage green iguanas have caused has become significant and expected to increase, but controversy remains on how to deal with the problem.
 For example, according to Florida Fish and Wildlife Conservation Commission green iguanas are not protected in Florida except by anti-cruelty law and can be humanely killed on private property with landowner permission.

 In January 2008, large numbers of iguanas established in Florida dropped from the trees in which they lived, due to unseasonably cold nights that put them in a state of torpor and caused them to lose their grip on the tree branches.
 Though no specific numbers were provided by local wildlife officials, local media described the phenomenon as a "frozen iguana shower" in which dozens "littered" local bike paths.
 Upon the return of daytime warmth, many (but not all) of the iguanas "woke up" and resumed their normal activities.
-This occurred again in January 2010, January 2018, and December 2020 after prolonged cold fronts once again hit southern Florida.
+This occurred again in January 2010, January 2018, December 2020, and in late January 2026, after prolonged cold fronts once again hit southern Florida.
+During the latter cold front, a temporary executive order allowed for the public to collect cold-stunned lizards without a permit.
+As of February 4, 2026, a total of 5,195 cold-stunned green iguanas had been turned into the Florida Fish and Wildlife Conservation Commission to be euthanized.

 Hunters and hunting guides which cater to tourists in South Florida have started to target invasive Green Iguanas.